Guide

 self.counter = counter

-# Layout callback: f(DataModel) -> Dom.
-Runs once on startup and again
+# Layout callback: f(DataModel, LayoutCallbackInfo) -> Dom.
+Runs once on

-# after every callback that returns Update.RefreshDom.
+# startup and again after every callback that returns Update.RefreshDom.

-def layout(data, layoutcallbackinfo):
+def layout(data, info):

-.with_css("font-size: 50px;"))
+.with_css("font-size: 32px;"))

-button = Button.create("Increase counter")
+button = (Button.create("Increase counter")

-button.set_on_click(data, on_click)
+.with_on_click(data, on_click)

 # Final wrapup - Dom.create_body builds the root, then .with_child(...)